dlops-io/ml-workflow/README.md

 * Model Deploy: Updates trained models signature with preprocessing logic added to it.
 Upload model to Vertex AI Model Registry and Deploy model to Model Endpoints.
 <img src="images/ml-pipeline.png"  width="400">

-## Prerequisites
-* Have Docker installed
-* Cloned this repository to your local machine with a terminal up and running
-* Check that your Docker is running with the following command

-`docker run hello-world`

-### Install Docker
-Install `Docker Desktop`

-#### Ensure Docker Memory
-- To make sure we can run multiple container go to Docker>Preferences>Resources and in "Memory" make sure you have selected > 4GB

-### Install VSCode
-Follow the [instructions](https://code.visualstudio.com/download) for your operating system.
-If you already have a preferred text editor, skip this step.

 ## Setup Environments
 In this tutorial we will setup a container to manage packaging python code for training and creating jobs on Vertex AI (AI Platform) to run training tasks.